-If we fail to meet our obligations under the Columbia Agreements in any material respect, and fail to cure such breach in a timely fashion, then Columbia University may terminate the Columbia Agreements.
-If the Columbia Agreements are terminated, and we lose our intellectual property rights under the Columbia Agreements, this may result in a complete termination of our product development and any commercialization efforts for AT-001, AT-003 and AT-007.
-While we would expect to exercise all rights and remedies available to us, including seeking to cure any breach by us, and otherwise seek to preserve our rights under the Columbia Agreements, we may not be able to do so in a timely manner, at an acceptable cost or at all.
-For more information on the Columbia Agreements, see the section titled "Business-Exclusive License Agreement with Columbia University."
+If we fail to meet our obligations under either Columbia Agreement in any material respect and fail to cure such breach in a timely fashion, then Columbia University may terminate such Columbia Agreement.
+If either Columbia Agreement is terminated, and we lose our intellectual property rights under such Columbia Agreement, this may result in complete termination of our product development and any commercialization efforts for the product candidates that are subject to such agreement, including AT-001, AT-003, AT-007 and AT-104.
+While we would expect to exercise all rights and remedies available to us, including seeking to cure any breach by us, and otherwise seek to preserve our rights under each Columbia Agreement, we may not be able to do so in a timely manner, at an acceptable cost or at all.
+For more information on the Columbia Agreement, see the section titled "Business - Exclusive License Agreement with Columbia University" and "Certain Relationships and Related Party Transactions - Columbia University License Agreements."